Ruthzee Louijeune

-Ruthzee Louijeune (born 1987) is an American politician and lawyer serving as at-large member of the Boston City Council.
-She was elected in 2021, and took office in January 2022.
+Ruthzee Louijeune (born 1987) is an American politician and lawyer serving as president of the Boston City Council.
+She has been an at-large member of the Boston City Council since January 2022, and has served as the council's president since January 2024.
 She is the first Haitian-American to serve on the council.

 Early life and education

-Louijeuene is the daughter of immigrants to the United States from Haiti.
+Louijeune is the daughter of immigrants to the United States from Haiti.

-Louijeune was born in 1987 in Boston. was raised in the Hyde Park and Mattapan neighborhoods.
+She was raised in the Hyde Park and Mattapan neighborhoods of Boston.
 She attended Charles H. Taylor Elementary School, and graduated from Boston Latin School in 2004.
 During high school, she interned in the office of State Representative Marie St. Fleur as part of the Ward Fellowship Program.

-Louijeuene moved to New York City in order to attended Columbia University, where she graduated with a bachelor's degree in 2008.
+Louijeune moved to New York City in order to attended Columbia University, where she graduated with a bachelor's degree in 2008.
 After earning her undergraduate degree, she moved to Cambridge, Massachusetts, where she attended Harvard Kennedy School and Harvard Law School, earning a master's degree in public policy and a Juris Doctor in 2014.
 At Harvard Law School, she was a student attorney at the Harvard Legal Aid Bureau.

-Legal career
+Legal career and other activities

-Louijeuene worked as an attorney for Perkins Coie..
+Louijeune worked as an attorney for Perkins Coie.
+Louijeune also served as senior counsel for Elizabeth Warren's 2020 presidential campaign.
+During the 2018 elections, Louijeuene worked in the state of Maine as an election lawyer.
+In 2021, Sean Philip Cotter of the Boston Herald described Louijeune as being a protégé of Warren.

-Louijeuene has her own legal firm, through which she conducts consulting and works on affordable homeownership agreements in Boston.
+Loujuene founded Opening PLLC, a legal and advocacy firm.
+The firm conducts consulting and works on affordable homeownership agreements in Boston.

-Louijeune served as senior counsel the Elizabeth Warren's 2020 presidential campaign.

 Louijeune has been involved as a volunteer with the Massachusetts Affordable Housing Alliance, representing low-income individuals in the housing court.
 In her work with them, she has fought against eviction and to promote homeownership.
-She has worked with them in their efforts to increase homeownership opprountities in Boston for first-generation home buyers.
+She has worked with them in their efforts to increase homeownership opportunities in Boston for first-generation home buyers.
 She is considered to be a housing advocate.